 Qualifications and Memberships

-Full Member of Arts, Media and Communication Research Centre
+Full Member of the Cultural, Communication and Media Research Group

 Member of SCMS, MeCCSA, MEIEA, IASPM and the MeCCSA Women’s Media Studies Network

-Fairclough, K and Willis, A (2017).
-American Cinema: A Contemporary Introduction London, Palgrave
+- Fairclough, K and Willis, A (2018) American Cinema: A Contemporary Introduction, London, Palgrave.

 Journal special issues:

 - Celebrity Studies (Routledge) Fame-inism: Celebrity Culture and Feminism (September 2017).

 - Senses of Cinema: Twin Peaks and Audiovisual Aesthetics.
 (June 2016).